Growing Honey Rock & Tiger Melons at Home

 The First Sprouts Under the Light

 It began in early spring, the way most good stories do: with a bit of blind hope.
+Okay, maybe I’m being a touch dramatic, but I am really excited to share this year’s experiment with you all.

 First just a hint of green, then tiny leaves like curled fists relaxing.
-Within weeks, the tiger melons sent out long, spindly vines like curious hands.
+Within just three weeks, the tiger melons sent out long, spindly vines like curious hands.
 The honey rocks grew squat and strong, solid little engines of photosynthesis.

 Their leaves responded like clockwork to the rhythm of light, and I adjusted my life around their needs.
+Okay, okay, I’m being dramatic again.
+So I planted them and watched them obsessively.

 Meet the Melons: A Bit of History